LeeMorinUCF/ECP3004S21/PP_Ch_04_Strings/README.md

 ```

+The argument to the ```input``` function is a string that will appear
+at the screen, prompting the user to enter something at the keyboard.
 ```python
 >>> species = input("Please enter a species: ")
 Please enter a species: Python curtus
 >>> print(species)
 Python curtus
 ```